AdventuresInDevops/Website/episodes/2024-09-26-mastermind-groups-are-transformative/index.md

 ---
 hide_table_of_contents: true
 title: "How Mastermind Groups Can Transform Your DevOps Career"
 description: Will and Warren dive deep into the world of Mastermind groups and their impact on career success within the DevOps landscape.
-They explore the origins of mastermind groups from Napoleon Hill’s "Think and Grow Rich" and debate why a staggering 99% of them might be ineffective, according to Will.
+They explore the origins of mastermind groups from Napoleon Hill's "Think and Grow Rich" and debate why a staggering 99% of them might be ineffective, according to Will.
 Warren shares his own experiences and expresses his curiosity about what truly makes such groups effective.
 image: ./post.jpg
 custom_youtube_embed_url: https://www.youtube.com/embed/qgZ26JUbZMc
 ---

 Will and Warren dive deep into the world of Mastermind groups and their impact on career success within the DevOps landscape.
-They explore the origins of mastermind groups from Napoleon Hill’s "Think and Grow Rich" and debate why a staggering 99% of them might be ineffective, according to Will.
+They explore the origins of mastermind groups from Napoleon Hill's "Think and Grow Rich" and debate why a staggering 99% of them might be ineffective, according to Will.
 Warren shares his own experiences and expresses his curiosity about what truly makes such groups effective.

 <!-- truncate -->